 Lannette moved closer.
 Reaching out, she touched Matt.
 Her fingers suddenly grasped the fabric of his suit, and she gave him a rough little shake.
 Rough as if it would bring him back, little because she knew it wouldn’t.
-Too, there was a good deal of resentment in her eyes—resentment that he’d done something so idiotically stupid.
+Too, there was a good deal of resentment in her eyes—resentment that he’d done something so idiotically senseless.
 Something that’d left her brotherless.

 I couldn’t touch him.
-If I touched him, I’d lose it quicker than hipless Aunt Wanda lost her flowered bikini in the thundering waves at the beach every year!
+If I touched him, I’d lose it quicker than hipless Aunt Wanda loses her flowered bikini in the thundering waves at the beach every year!
 Which would start that chain reaction mentioned earlier . . .

 As guests arrived, they trekked up to say goodbye in their individual manner, hugged us warmly, uttering a few words of condolence.
 They’d then made their way down the mourning line, commiserating with the family.
 Some stayed with them; others went off to join another group elsewhere.

-Or, no—no, I wanted Matt to get up out of there and laugh his face off like it was all a big joke.
+Or, no—no, I wanted Matt to get up out of there and laugh his face off, like it was all a big joke.
 Wanted him to tell everyone just what he thought of them.
 Shock ‘em all worse than he’d ever shocked ‘em before!
 We’d yak at him for having scared us so bad, but then we’d praise his awesome audacity and go celebrate it with a pizza.

 It’d be the prank of the century!
 Totally worthy of him!